Find Affordable College Courses

 Top 10 Best Computer Science Schools

-Our 2023 rankings named Massachusetts Institute of Technology the best school in Massachusetts for computer science students.
-MIT is a fairly large private not-for-profit school located in the midsize city of Cambridge.
+Our analysis found Massachusetts Institute of Technology to be the best school for computer science students who want to pursue a degree in Massachusetts.
+MIT is a fairly large private not-for-profit school located in the medium-sized city of Cambridge.

 On average, compsci graduates from MIT take out $10,538 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $682.